-Aluminum is useful outdoors because it conducts heat in the winter, which makes it less likely to harbour ice.
+Aluminum is useful outdoors because it conducts heat in the winter, which makes it less likely to harbor ice.
 Cold temperatures also strengthen the material.
 Since most aluminum stair designs contain grates, they self-drain.
 This safety feature eliminates pooled water that can cause you or your family to slip.

-Most architects use steel in their building designs because of the material’s immense durability and strength—qualities you want in your remodelled stairs.
+Most architects use steel in their building designs because of the material’s immense durability and strength—qualities you want in your remodeled stairs.
 This strong, flexible material can create interesting indoor and outdoor staircases.
 Whether you’re looking for a gentle curve, spiral, or straight staircase, steel can provide the shape you want.

 Steel combines functionality with economical prices.
 It requires little maintenance and combines well with a modern design aesthetic.

 Concrete is another indoor/outdoor staircase option.
-It has the lowest initial price tag of these materials, and gives a contemporary vibe to your space.
+It has the lowest initial price tag of these materials and gives a contemporary vibe to your space.

 If you want to give your home a personalized feel, take your concrete to a new level.
 Since it can conform to nearly any form, you can design your own template and place it in the concrete before the concrete dries in its permanent shape.
 When you remove your template, the stair will display your unique artwork.
 Just make sure not to place the template too deeply into the concrete; otherwise, the grooves might cause people to trip.